pimotte/nomic/README.md

 A **point-awardable condition** is a condition on a PR on master of pimotte/nomic that may be rewarded with a number of points.

+PRs are only eligble for point-awardable conditions if they are to be voted on.

 A rule implementing a point-awardable condition must at least specifiy:

 - The condition under which points may be awarded